adhd-autism-social-vr xrcare xrcare paper spacefind head-in-the-clouds openark ar-video-query ems piano-palette

 About Me

-I am a 2nd year PhD student in Computer Science at Cornell Tech (Cornell’s NYC graduate campus).
+My name is Woojin, and I am a 3rd year PhD student in Computer Science at Cornell Tech.
+I am a member of the XR Collaboratory.

 Previously, I graduated from UC Berkeley with a B.S. in Electrical Engineering and Computer Science as a member of the Berkeley EECS Honors Program.
 I worked under the supervision of Prof. Bjoern Hartmann in the Jacobs Institute for Design Innovation, Prof. Luisa Caldas in the XR Lab, and Dr. Allen Yang in the FHL Vive Center for Enhanced Reality